hackclub/hackclub/meta/applications/yc_s15.md

 **What will your organization do?**

+hackEDU will create a programming club at every high school in America.

-hackEDU is an international community of programming clubs.
-We think it's silly that students who love music can join band, students who love sports can join an athletic team, but students who want to learn to code have to go home and code alone.
-Our vision is that every high school in the country will offer programming clubs where students can build things (and learn to build things) with other like-minded students.
+We think it's tragic that students who love music can join band, students who love sports can join an athletic team, but students who code (or might be interested in learning) have to go home and build things alone.
+In our clubs we create communities for the builders (and potential builders) in high school.

-As an organization, we do two things: (1) create and provide a club "playbook", a guide on building awesome programming clubs, and (2) grow, connect and manage our broader community.
+[TODO add why/implications]

 **Where do you live now, and where would the organization be based after YC?**